telerik/teststudio-docs/docs/features/test-runners/artoftest-runner.md

 </tr>
 <table>

+- The **root** option takes full path to the project root folder.

+### Results Related Options

--The **out** option allows choice of an alternative folder to store the results to and takes a full path value to the respective folder.
+- The **out** option allows choice of an alternative folder to store the results to and takes a full path value to the respective folder.
 <br>

--The **result** option allows change of the default result file name and takes file name (including the file extension and in double quotes).
+- The **result** option allows change of the default result file name and takes file name (including the file extension and in double quotes).
 <br>

--If any of the **xml** or **html** options are used the respective alternative result file will be stored to the default location if an output folder is not specified.
+- If any of the **xml** or **html** options are used the respective alternative result file will be stored to the default location if an output folder is not specified.
 <br>

--If any of the **junit** or **junitstep** options is used a JUnit xml result file will be generated.
+- If any of the **junit** or **junitstep** options is used a JUnit xml result file will be generated.
 The difference will be respectively whether to convert a test or a test step to a junit test.
 <br>

--The **PersistOnEachStep** option could be set to true in case explicitly the results are required.
+- The **PersistOnEachStep** option could be set to true in case explicitly the results are required.
 This option will save the results after each executed step.
 <br>

+### Settings Option

--The **settings** option takes the full path to a JSON file containing custom settings for the run.
+- The **settings** option takes the full path to a JSON file containing custom settings for the run.

 Below is an example of a complete JSON setting file that contains all of Telerik's test/test list run configuration settings.
 These are corresponding to the available <a href="/getting-started/test-execution/test-list-settings" target="_blank">test list settings</a>.